-Prevalence (QoF48) in Primary Care
+Prevalence (QoF) in Primary Care

-1. Diagnosis and Treatment in Primary Care
+Diagnosis and Treatment in Primary Care

-As part of the GP contract, which commenced on the 1st April 2004, general practices obtain points for achievements against a range of indicators.
+As part of the GP contract, which commenced on 1st April 2004, general practices obtain points for achievements against a range of indicators.
 The system is known as the Quality and Outcomes Framework (QOF) and is used for calculating financial payment.

 One of the achievements is forming registers of patients with specific diseases.
-For Mental Health (excluding Dementia) - there are two relevant for this report.
-There is one for people with depression, and one for people with a serious mental illness (schizophrenia, bipolar disorder and other psychosis.
+For mental health (excluding dementia) - there are two relevant for this report.
+There is one for people with depression, and one for people with a serious mental illness (schizophrenia, bipolar disorder and other psychoses.